Bitterne Guild F.C.: Ground

 Bitterne Guild played at the original Veracity Ground, Sholing Common, Southampton.
 The land was originally owned by the Chamberlayne family - close to the present day site off Spring Road, which is known by the same name.

 The pitch was enclosed with a stand and frequently hosted large crowds.
 In 1919 Thornycrofts (Woolston) moved in and also enjoyed success, until the site was closed in 1926 and sold for housing.

 Notable players

-Bitterne Guild had many fine players during their short history, and their playing strength is clearly indicated by the fact that Arthur Dominy, George McGhee, Stan Smith, Joe Hoare, John Angel and Arthur Draper all went on to play for Southampton.
+Bitterne Guild had many fine players during their short history, and their playing strength is clearly indicated by the fact that Arthur Dominy, George McGhee, Stan Smith, Joe Hoare, Jim Angell and Arthur Draper all went on to play for Southampton.

 Local rivalries

 With there being so many teams in the area, there were a number of local rivals such as Peartree Green, Itchen Sports and Sholing Athletic.

-Successor Clubs
+Successor clubs

 In later years, both Bitterne Sports and Bitterne Nomads played with great success in the same competitions.